Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Parts Of A Sales Funnel

-Let's say you were about to hire a Sales Funnel Expert to build your online sales process for you.
+Let's say you were about to hire a Sales Funnel Expert to build your online sales process.
 (Notice, I didn't say designer!)

-The parts of a sales funnel, as you'll see, are a complete system that starts with web pages, includes email marketing, multi-media content, order forms, call scheduling, and more...
+The parts of a sales funnel, or purchase funnel as put in Wikipedia, as you'll see, are a complete system that starts with web pages, including email marketing, multi-media content, order forms, call scheduling, and more...
 All built custom for you and your business!

 The parts of a sales funnel should automate your sales and reinforce your existing processes, not make you reinvent how you and your team work.